 End of an innings

-The end of an inning is when the batting side ends an inning for one of the reasons.
-In some cases, we can say that the team has given all its best.
-Sometimes it happens that you have to complete the inning forcibly.
+The end of an inning is when the batting side ends an inning for one of several reasons.
+In some cases, it can be said that the team has given all its best.
+Sometimes, it is necessary to end the inning forcibly.

 End of an innings: reasons

-The following are considered common reasons for the end of an innings:
+The following are considered the most common reasons for the end of an innings:

-• The batting side has only one player left who was not knocked out.
+• There was only one player left in The batting side who was not knocked out.
 The rest of the cricketers left the field earlier for various reasons.

 • Slamming team № 2 has the required number of runs to win.

-• Teams are running out of time when they can score points.
+• Teams are running out of time to score points.
 In this case, a draw can be fixed.

 • A target number of innings (6 innings in limited overs cricket) or overs (50) has been selected.
 If the match is interrupted due to rain, the unplayed number of overs remains valid.
-They are held after optimal weather conditions have been established.
+They are held once the weather conditions are optimal.

 • The match referee concludes that one of the teams has lost.

 The team captain’s decision to declare the inning closed is a less common reason, as his teammates have enough points to win.
-Note that this option is not available for matches with limited overs.
+Note that this option is not available for limited overs matches.
 In other formats, players have the option to use the remaining inning time and score wickets.
-The strategy is to fight for the victory, not get a draw, to which the current score of the match has.
+The strategy is to fight for a win rather than to get a draw, which is what the current score suggests.

 End of an innings: features

 It happens that one team played all the innings, and the other did not have time – what to do in this case?
-Team № 2 has every reason to end the meeting.
+Team № 2 has every reason to finish the game.
 At the same time, it has the advantage of a known target estimate.
 It is calculated based on the runs scored by the team № 1.
-They need to score one point more than their opponent to win.
-If a match is interrupted due to bad weather (eg, rain), the Duckworth – Lewis – Stern method (DLS) applies.
+They need to score one more point than the opponent to win.
+If a match is interrupted due to bad weather (eg, rain), the Duckworth – Lewis – Stern method (DLS) is applied.
 This system is especially valuable in two-inning matches.
-It happened more than once that after the break, the losing team changed the course of events and won.
+More than once, after the break, the losing team changed the course of events and won.

 There is a Super Over to determine the winner of a match in extra time in cricket.
-To recognize the team as a loser, you need to knock out two opponents from the game.
+To declare a team a loser, you need to knock out two opponents from the game.

 Nisha Bhavani